HL7/US-Core-STU3/pages/_includes/us-core-allergyintolerance-intro.md

 **Each AllergyIntolerance must have:**

 1.  a status of the allergy
+1.  a verification status
-2.  a code which tells you what the patient is allergic to
+1.  a code which tells you what the patient is allergic to
-3.  a patient
+1.  a patient

 **Profile specific implementation guidance:**